-Critically-acclaimed playwright Mike Broemmel is the author of Call Me Mrs. Evers, the life story of civil rights leader Myrlie Evers.
+Prolific and award-winning playwright Mike Broemmel is the author of Call Me Mrs. Evers, the life story of civil rights leader Myrlie Evers.
 A resident of Denver, Colorado, Mike's other theatrical credits include: The Bonfils Girl, The Hours of Anne, Stand Still & Look Stupid: The Life Story of Hedy Lamarr, Taking Tea with the Ripper, Goddess People, The Row, The Lady of Ludlow, The Baptism, and La Primera Mujer: The True Story of Eva Peron.
-Later in 2019, his latest play, The Wind is Us: The Death that Killed Capote, premieres in the United States.
+He is the creator of the Iconic Women Theatre Series.

-In addition to playwriting Mike is the author of critically acclaimed novels including Vine Dancing, The Shadow Cast, and Lauderdale Tales.
+In addition to playwriting Mike is the author of novels that include Vine Dancing, The Shadow Cast, and Lauderdale Tales.
 Mike also writes for the San Francisco Chronicle and the Houston Chronicle.